 What else can you do?
 Allow your body to heal and prevent further stress and strain by resting as much as possible during the first six weeks postpartum.
 Refrain from strenuous activity and enlist your partner (and other friends and relatives) to help out with household chores—especially those involving heavy lifting.
 If you had a C-section, reduce pressure on the incision site by placing an extra pillow against your tummy when nursing in a sitting position.

+What's safe?
 Very little is known about the long-term effects of antidepressants passed onto children through breast milk, and it's important for you and your doctor to discuss the risks and benefits of these medications before beginning treatment.

 Commonly prescribed antidepressants for nursing women include sertraline (Zoloft) and paroxetine (Paxil).
 Fluoxetine (Prozac) in breast milk has been observed to cause colic, lengthy crying, vomiting, decreased sleep, watery stools, and even coma in some infants and is therefore not recommended for mothers of babies under four months old.
 (Prozac can be a much safer option once Baby is between four and six months old, so Moms may begin to take it then if it's the only antidepressant that really works for her.
 Be sure to talk to your doctor if you took Prozac before or during pregnancy so together you can weigh the risks and benefits.)